 Injected collagenase enzyme digests Dupuytren’s tissue

-An alternative to surgical treatment for Dupuytren's disease (see section on Dupuytren's contracture) has emerged over the last few years.
+THIS TREATMENT IS NO LONGER AVAILABLE IN EUROPE.
+It used to be an alternative to surgical treatment for Dupuytren's disease (see section on Dupuytren's contracture) which emerged in the early 2000's.

 An enzyme is injected into the tight Dupuytren's cord in the palm.
 The enzyme digests small sections of the tissue, weakening the cord.
 At a subsequent clinic visit, a week or less after the injection, the contracted finger is stretched straight and the tight cord is ruptured.
 The stretching is done following a local anaesthetic injection. (see video)